Willson Contreras Preview, Player Props: Cardinals vs. Pirates

-On Saturday, Willson Contreras (.282 on-base percentage in past 10 games, 67 points below season-long percentage) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Thomas Hatch.
-First pitch is at 7:15 PM ET.
+On Sunday, Willson Contreras (hitting .194 in his past 10 games) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 2:15 PM ET.

-In his most recent game, he notched a home run while going 2-for-4 against the Pirates.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates